brightcove/player-plugins-walkthrough/cheat-sheet.md

 player.volume(0.5);
 ```

-Add an overlay to appear onLoad with the following additional javascript and css:
+Add an overlay to appear onLoad adding the following additional javascript and css:
 ```javascript
 <script>
   var